ldblckrs-258/PBL3-FE/APIRequirement/Destination.md

   ```

   - Requirement: Admin must be authenticated
-  - Note: also save `created_at` to sort destinations
+  - Note: also save `createdAt` to sort destinations

 3. Update destination with token